Optimized membrane protein analytics with mass photometry

 Mass photometry is uniquely equipped to deliver fast, precise results using minimal sample input, and is compatible with most membrane mimetics.
 As this process is non-destructive and does not require labels, researchers can identify optimal conditions for their structural studies without wasting valuable resources.
 Furthermore, its user-friendly nature and small instrument footprint make mass photometry highly accessible and adaptable for routine use in laboratory settings.

 Figure 1.
 The principle of mass photometry.
 The light scattered by a molecule that has landed on a measurement surface interferes with light reflected by that surface.
-The interference signal scales linearly with mass
+The interference signal scales linearly with mass.

 Compatibility with detergents